vertica/vertica-containers/UDx-container/README.md

 - Vertica RPM or DEB file.
 - vsql driver and other applicable [client libraries](https://www.vertica.com/download/vertica/client-drivers/).
 - [Python 3](https://www.python.org/downloads/).
-- Access to a Vertica environment to test your UDx.
-  Download the [Vertica Community Edition (CE)](https://hub.docker.com/r/vertica/vertica-ce) image, or build a [one-node custom CE image](#).
-For windows users, see [How to run Vertia CE in Windows 10 using Docker](https://www.vertica.com/blog/how-to-run-vertica-ce-in-windows-10-using-docker/) in the Vertica Knowledgebase.

 ## Supported Platforms